NO, this isn’t an advertisement for a multi-level marketing scheme.

 - Marketing/Advertising costs

 It depends.
 There are a few factors that go into how much money you are going to make running a home daycare.
 First, the number of kids your jurisdictions allow in your home daycare.
 Some areas allow six children others only allow three.
 The next factor is the competitive rate in your area.
 You need to have a competitive rate to attract customers.
-See the section Home Daycare Financial Plan in the Home Daycare Business Plan
+Check out Home Daycare Salary Expectations and the section Home Daycare Financial Plan in the Home Daycare Business Plan

 Check out the Resource Page to get you started in the right direction.
 Also, ask around in local parent groups on Facebook about available resources.
 You never know your city might have amazing resources that could save you a ton of time.